Marian year: Pius XII: Marian year 1954

 The Pope promoted appropriate sermons and discourses to explain Marian beliefs.
-The purpose is to increase the Faith of the people and their devotion to the Virgin Mother.
+The purpose was to increase the Faith of the people and their devotion to the Virgin Mother.
 Marian churches and Marian shrines all over the world, "or at least an altar, in which the sacred image of the Blessed Virgin Mary is enshrined" should invite to public services for the devotion of the Christian people.
 The Pope invites especially to celebrations at the Grotto of Lourdes, "where there is such ardent devotion to the Blessed Virgin Mary conceived without stain of sin".

 On October 11, 1954, the feast of the Maternity of the Blessed Virgin Mary, Pius XII issued the encyclical Ad Caeli Reginam establishing the feast of the Queenship of Mary.